Black Eye Technologies

 Now, at Black Eye Technologies, Gerald channels his deep expertise into the Unreal Engine, pushing the boundaries of what’s possible in dynamic, real-time camera systems.

+Gerald and Adam built Cinemachine together.
+They also worked on Cinecast and Metacast.
 Black Eye is their most advanced camera system to date.